wardbell/ngc-validate/README.md

 A full description of the integration is TBD.
 Here is a brief summary.

-Two special Angular validator functions in `validation/validation-fns.ts` - one synchronous and one synchronous - send the form control changes to model-specific vest validation suites.
+Two special Angular validator functions in `validation/validation-fns.ts` - one synchronous and one asynchronous - send the form control changes to model-specific vest validation suites.

 These are the _only validator functions_ a form control ever needs!